martineausimon/nvim-lilypond-suite/README.md

 # NVIM-LILYPOND-SUITE

-This is a plugin (Neovim only) for **LilyPond** written in **Lua**, with updated syntax and dictionary for auto-completion.
+This is a plugin (Neovim only) for **LilyPond** with updated syntax and dictionary for auto-completion.
 This repository also contains an ftplugin for **LaTeX** files which allows embedded LilyPond syntax highlighting, and makeprg which support `lilypond-book` or `lyluatex` package out of the box.

 ## Features